CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 Levi Stalsworth: "I will research back end options for creating a way to not have to use JavaScript for data managment, and implementing it as I gain the knowledge and availability."
+I wrote the !coinflip and !slap functions and helped research the spotify and youtube APIs. !status was not able to be implemented correctly without the back end working, so it's under jurisdiction of my part of the next sprint.
+I learned JavaScript is terrible.

 Michael Griffith: "I will work with the Google API and HTML files to take data from users in the IRC and convert it into useable API calls on Google services such as Youtube."